ARM-software/libGPULayers/docs/running_android.md

 # Running using a layer on Android

-To make it easy to install and configure layers for Android, we provide an installation script which can automatically configure one or more layers.
+To make it easy to install and configure layers for Android, we provide an installation script which automatically configures a device to use one or more layers.

-These instruction assume that you have already built the layers that you want to install.
-See the [Building a new layer](./building.md) page for build instructions.
+These instructions assume that you have already built the layers that you want to install.
+See the [Building a layer](./building.md) page, or the per-layer README files, for build instructions.

 ## Script configuration

-From the root directory of the GitHub project run the Android installation utility, specifying the directory containing the layer that you want to
+From the root directory of the project checkout, run the Android installation utility, specifying the directory containing the layer that you want to
 install: